sadawi/MagneticFields/README.md

 field --> observer
 ```

-Or, if it implements `Hashable`, a closure can be provided:
+Or, if it implements `Hashable`, a closure can be provided.
+Only one closure can be associated with each observer.
 ```swift
 field --> observer { value in
   print(value)